jbryan382/handbook/lessons/cs-api-servers-crud/index.md

 - the seventh option `---relativeFolderPath controllers` is the directory where our controllers will be stored.

-With this we generate a file `controllers/GamesController.cs` which we will review next.
+With this we generate a file `controllers/GameNightsController.cs` which we will review next.

-## GamesController.cs
+## GameNightsController.cs

-Here is the entirety of the `GamesController.cs` that we will be breaking down.
+Here is the entirety of the `GameNightsController.cs` that we will be breaking down.

 ```csharp
 using System;